UMMS-Biocore/debrowser/README.md

 * **Normalization:**
 	Calculate normalization factors to scale the raw library sizes.
-Values can be “TMM”,”RLE”,”upperquartile”, or ”none”.
+Values can be “TMM”, "RLE”, ”upperquartile”, or ”none”.

 * **Dispersion:**
 	Either a numeric vector of dispersions or a character string indicating